-Looking for a Hades guide you get you started in Supergiant Games' indie dungeon crawler?
+Looking for a Hades guide to get you started in Supergiant Games' indie dungeon crawler?
 As with every roguelike, there's a lot of things about Hades that might not be immediately obvious.
 For instance, did you know that you can only get two boons from Hermes in any given run?
 There you go, you can have that one for free.

 Hades doesn't hide the basics from you, but it's the nature of a roguelike to contain so many layers and interactions between them that some things are going to end up obfuscated.
 Here are eight Hades tips you should know.